swannodette/baduk/_posts/2016-01-08-hello-baduk.markdown

 byo-yomi periods of 30 seconds for my KGS games.
 After watching Lee Hajin's videos I've now switched to 10 minutes of main time with 3 byo-yomi periods of 30 seconds.
-This time control setting means the game last 40-50 minutes at most - a reasonable amount when you have lot of other things to attend to in your life.
+This time control setting means the game lasts 40-50 minutes at most - a reasonable amount when you have a lot of other things to attend to in your life.

 ### Playing Lots of Games